Lung Screenings in Staten Island, NY

 She will set up your appointment; accompany you to the scan; give you the information you need; and call you with the results.
 She will also help you figure out your next steps, depending on the results of the scan.
 Most important?
 She has a friendly touch that makes the experience a whole lot easier and less intimidating.

-- Loren J. Harris, MD, Chief of Surgery
+- Loren J. Harris, MD FACS FCCPChairman, Department of Surgery, Chief, General Thoracic Surgery

 “Our team always puts your health first.
 We work together to make sure you have the resources and answers you need when you need them, starting with our nurse navigator, who will be with you every step of the way.
 Richmond University Medical Center is at the forefront of lung screenings and education – because we care about the people in our community.” – Keith Diaz, MD Director of the Lung Screening Program